Ben Williamson (Scottish footballer): Partick Thistle (loan)

 On 18 July 2023, Williamson joined Scottish Championship club Partick Thistle on a loan until January 2024.
 He made his first start later that same day in a Scottish League Cup group stage win away to Dundee United.
 Williamson left the club at the end of his loan on 1 January 2024.

 Hamilton Academical

 On 4 January 2024, Williamson joined Scottish League One club Hamilton Academical on an 18-month deal.
 He made his debut on 13 January in a home league win over Cove Rangers, in which he was sent off.
 Williamson was a large part of Hamilton's play-off final victory over Inverness Caledonian Thistle which saw Accies promoted to the Scottish Championship.

-In December 2024, Williamson was involved in a car crash in which he sustained serious injuries, including a broken leg, which would likely end his football season.
+In December 2024, Williamson was involved in a car crash in which he sustained serious injuries, including a broken leg, which would end his football season.

+East Kilbride

+In the summer of 2025, with Hamilton Accies being given a transfer-embargo and Williamson's contract having expired, he was unable to re-register with the club but continued to train with them.
+In January 2026, he joined Scottish League Two side East Kilbride.
+After making just 2 appearances for East Kilbride, Williamson announced his departure from the club, citing a need to take time away from professional football for personal reasons.

+Oakley United

+Shortly after his departure from East Kilbride, it was announced that Williamson had signed for Oakley United in the East of Scotland Football League Second Division in February 2026.
+Williamson would play a role in helping get promotion from the 2025–26 EoSFL Second Division into the First Division.